parsec-daniel/parsec-tf-aws/readme.md

  - Port *Paper Mario: The Thousand Year Door* to Nintendo Switch

 Please use the `vars.tf` file to configure this Terraform template.
-Editing the other TF files is not reccomended, but can be done.
+Editing the other TF files is not recommended, but can be done.

 Use at your own risk. **The Parsec Team offers no warranty for this template, and cannot reimburse you for AWS resource charges.**